google/keep-sorted/README.md

 #### Custom grouping

-Another way to group lines together is with the `group_prefixes` argument.
+Another way to group lines together is with the `group_prefixes` option.
 This takes a comma-separated list of prefixes.
 Any line beginning with one of those prefixes will be treated as a continuation line.